MyScript/MyScriptJS/README.md

 ## Getting started

 This tutorial shows how to perform the recognition of a digital handwritten sample with MyScript.
-It gives the main steps to follow, based on the code sample provided in `samples/math/index.html`.
+Follow these main steps, based on the code sample provided in `samples/math/index.html`.

 ### Generate your keys

 A valid MyScript Cloud account is necessary to use MyScriptJS.
-To create a MyScript Cloud account, look at [MyScript Developer Portal](https://dev.myscript.com/developer-program/register/).
+To create a MyScript Cloud account, see the [MyScript Developer Portal](https://dev.myscript.com/developer-program/register/).

-1. [Login](https://cloud.myscript.com) to your Cloud account
+1. [Login](https://cloud.myscript.com) to your Cloud account.
-2. Create an application
+2. Create an application.
-3. Generate an application and an HMAC key
+3. Generate an application key and an HMAC key.

 Store your keys for later use.